Best Weights For Fly Fishing: Everything You Need To Know

 You simply rip off a small chunk of putty and mold it into a football shape or a round ball onto the line.

-The reason why I think tungsten weights for fly fishing is better than split shots is that I can add and remove it easily when I need to.
+The reason why I think tungsten is better than split shots, is that I can add and remove it easily when I need to.

-It’s also reusable so it least a long time and I don’t think it’s as toxic as lead.
+It’s also reusable so it lasts a long time, and I don’t think it’s as toxic as lead.

-With the tungsten putty, I can easily add it to the line, then add more putty to make it heavier if need to, or I can remove some if need to, and I can remove it completely without damaging the line.
+With the tungsten putty, I can easily add it to the line, then add more putty to make it heavier if need to.
+I can also remove some if need to, and I can remove it completely without damaging the line.

 Making weight adjustments like this allows me to get the perfect weight for each spot that I fish.